 Son of Spellsinger suggests that even the now-civilized Warmlander carnivores used to prey on the others, but gave that up around the dawn of history, at the same time they started walking upright.
 Throughout the series, many Wacky Wayside Tribe encounters involve throwbacks that have backslid into such cannibalism.

 Son of Spellsinger also averts this, in the form of a very feral smilodon as the Guardian of the Grand Veritable.
 There isn't the least bit of Carnivore Confusion about him.
-They turn him into an Androcles Lion by repairing his rotting sabertooth with spellsinging.
+They turn him into an Androcles' Lion by repairing his rotting sabertooth with spellsinging.
 He's so overjoyed to be free of pain he lets them have the Veritable and the giant golden stand it came with.

 Guardian:I don't discriminate between idiots and geniuses.
 They all taste the same going down.

-Changed My Mind, Kid: Subverted.
+Subverted in the first book.
 The morning after Clothahump summons M'nemaxa, it appears as if Mudge has abandoned them...only for him to reappear having hunted down some breakfast for the party.
 However, it isn't that after planning to abandon them to save his own skin, he changed his mind out of altruism, friendship, or in consideration of the money the turtle was paying him—he simply knew better than to leave since Clothahump would curse him if he did.
 And he was right.

 Changing of the Guard: Subverted.
 The 7th book hands off the story to Jon-Tom's son and Mudge's kids, but the original duo take back the spotlight for the 8th and final novel.